awalker20/Application_Tracker/README.md

 - Set reminders to remind yourself about an application submitted
 - Add your previous work experience

-Java and JavaFX were used to build this application
+Java and JavaFX were used to build this application.

 *Additional contributors:* Melody Gilani & Roneil Sembrano